Last Updated on February 17, 2025

 Handling Aquaplaning

-Aquaplaning occurs when a layer of water builds between the tires and the road surface, causing a loss of traction.
+Aquaplaning occurs when a layer of water builds between the tyres and the road surface, causing a loss of traction.
 To avoid aquaplaning, drive at lower speeds and avoid sudden manoeuvres.
 If you experience aquaplaning, remain calm, gently ease off the accelerator, and steer in the direction you want to go.
 Do not make sudden turns or brake harshly, as this can cause a loss of control.
-Regularly check your tires for proper tread depth and pressure to ensure optimal performance in wet conditions.
+Regularly check your tyres for proper tread depth and pressure to ensure optimal performance in wet conditions.

 Dealing with Emergencies

 If heavy rain makes it hard to see, pull over to a safe spot and wait for the rain to ease.
 Avoid driving through fast-moving water, as it can sweep your car away.
 Keep an emergency kit in your car, including items like a flashlight, reflective triangles, and a first-aid kit.
-Familiarize yourself with the locations of safe areas along your usual routes where you can pull over if needed.
+Familiarise yourself with the locations of safe areas along your usual routes where you can pull over if needed.

 Get a Learner Insurance Quote with Collingwood